Rian1010/Language-Learners-App/README.md

 ### Python Chat
 The Python codes for the chat are the same as in the lessons of Code Institute.
 Click [here]() to find the link.

+## Get the .gitignore file
+- touch .gitignore

+## How to Install Flask
+- sudo pip3 install flask

 ## Connection Python to MongoDB
 - sudo pip3 install flask-pymongo
 - sudo pip3 install dnspython

-## How to Install Flask
-- sudo pip3 install flask

 ## Deployment onto Heroku
 - Install Homebrew